edreitlein/commsimple/README.md

 # commsimple

-To run, use MAMP (https://www.mamp.info/en/windows/) Clone repo into mamp htdocs and go to localhost/commsimple/login.php
+To run, use MAMP (https://www.mamp.info/en/windows/) Clone repo into mamp htdocs, restart/run MAMP, and go to localhost/commsimple/home.html

-Not sure how to do version control for the MySQL database yet, we need to figure that out
+Follow the instructions in database file to get databases working